SEARCH

 Digital Reality Checks (2016)

-Written by DAM rockstar and regular speaker at Henry Stewart Events Theresa Regli, this book is THE primer for Digital Asset Management.
-Whether you’re new to DAM, have a role in your organization to be champion—or at least understand—the DAM program without necessarily being involved in the day-to-day, to those managing the systems in play, there’s at least one chapter in this book for you.
+Written by DAM rockstar and regular speaker at Henry Stewart Events, Theresa Regli, this book is THE primer for Digital Asset Management best practices.
+Whether you’re new to DAM, an occasional user, or a day-to-day champion of your organization’s DAM system, there’s at least one chapter in this book for you.
 Besides covering the basics of what DAM is, the author also covers the business case aspect, comparing DAM technologies, and strategic considerations when choosing your platforms and deploying/renovating your DAM systems.
-It might feel a little denser a read than others on this list, but the amount of information to be mined is great.
+It might feel like a slightly denser read than others on this list, but the amount of information to be mined is worth your time and effort.

 The Accidental Taxonomist